 - All Alchemy courses are comprised of a Parent (topic) and Child (content, the course itself), and Parents can have more than one Child.
 Use case: a Parent with equivalent English and Spanish language courses.

-- You can choose to prevent admins from moving your courses into Alchemy categories
+You can choose to prevent admins from moving your activities into Alchemy categories: